Improve your golf performance on the course with these at home exercises

 5 simple exercises to do at home which will help improve your golf while also minimising injury risk.

-The golf courses are shut at present but that doesn’t mean your golf has to deteriorate..
-You can use this time off to work on the foundations which will help you when we eventually get to return to the golf course.
+With the British Open just around the corner, our team can help you improve your core strength, picking out the key exercises to improve your game.
 Golf has changed massively over the last decade or so, there is now a bigger focus on what golfers can do off the course to help them on the course.
 Alongside looking at what the professionals are doing studies are showing that strengthening exercises can improve golf performance (Kenny, Presnall et al. 2017).

 The golf swing is a very complex movement; it is a series of timed movements with many different muscles firing at different times.
 Many studies have looked at the science behind the golf swing, if we look at it simply the basis of the modern day golf swing is a stable base (lower back + pelvis) with the trunk rotating around it (McHardy + Pollard, 2005).
 Based on this the main muscles we want to target in our home exercise program are our obliques and gluts which will help to stabilise our lower back.
 We also need to work on our shoulder muscles as they also need to be controlled throughout the golf swing.
 In relation to injury, we know that shoulder and lower back injuries are the most common injury sites in golf (Jeong, Na et al., 2018) so this is also a good reason to strengthen these areas to minimise injury risk.

 Side plank + turn out

 This fatiguing exercise works on controlling lower back rotation, so you want to keep you core engaged and lower back still throughout the whole exercise.
 It will be also working on shoulder blade control of the supporting side.

 To regress you could hold the side plank for 10 seconds without opening the top hip.

 Again this is to control lower back rotation but there is more of a focus on the glut here.
 You want to make sure the hips stay level throughout the whole movement.